M A R T I N O W T O N

 No. Just don't.

 Should I hire an editor to edit my novel before submitting it?

 Have you explored every free option of beta readers, critique groups etc?
 If you have, and after multiple rewrites you still feel it isn't good enough then you could consider it.
-This is a controversial area; freelance editors/book doctors have a rather better reputation in the UK than in the US, where they are mostly regarded as scammers.
+There are a lot of editors out there from former editorial directors such as Julie Crisp and Jonathan Oliver, to writers who offer editing.
+You should get a trial edit of a few pages and see if their comments are helpful before committing your money.
 A reputable editor will not be cheap.
 I used John Jarrold for 'Exile' and was very happy with the outcome.